 What is life insurance?

-There are two basic types of life insurance – term and permanent.
-Which should you get?
-Consider:
+There are two basic types of life insurance:

 • Term life insurance provides coverage for a specified period, usually ranging from 10 to 30 years.
-It’s a straightforward option that provides a payout to your beneficiaries if you pass away during the term.
-But once the term is over the coverage ends.
-Term policies are usually less expensive than permanent policies, which can make a large benefit more affordable.
+Term policies provide a death benefit to your beneficiaries if you pass away during the term.

 What is an annuity?

-An annuity – which can be referred to as an income annuity, a deferred or savings annuity, or in other ways depending on the specific type – is a financial product designed to provide a regular stream of guaranteed payments in return for your initial investment.
+An annuity is a financial product designed to provide a regular stream of guaranteed payments in return for your initial investment.
 Some annuities pay out for a predetermined number of years; others pay out over your entire lifetime.
 Lifetime annuities are especially popular with retirees and those planning for retirement because they provide a steady cash flow that can protect against the risk of outliving one’s savings.
-Annuities can offer valuable tax-deferral advantages for high earners, and are a helpful tool for many individuals seeking financial stability in retirement.

-Income annuities typically start making regular payments right away – within one year of your initial investment – and may also called single premium immediate annuities.
-Because there is no delay in collecting income, immediate annuities can be a good fit for people who are almost at or already in retirement.
-Or, if you want to put off income payments for one or more years, you can also get a deferred income annuity.
+• Income annuities usually start making regular payments within one year of your initial investment.
+When there is no delay in collecting income, an income annuity may also be known as an immediate annuity.
+Income annuities can be a good fit for people who are almost at or already in retirement.

-Deferred annuities are also used as a savings vehicle, typically by those who are still years away from retirement and don’t need an immediate payout.
-These can be purchased with one or more payments, and your initial investment grows tax-deferred until you start taking regular withdrawals in retirement, so the payout is usually higher than you’d receive by making the same investment in an immediate annuity.
-As you’re waiting to start receiving regular income, you can choose to have annuity contributions grow in many way, including:
+• Deferred annuities are often the preferred choice of those who are still years away from retirement and don’t need an immediate payout.
+With a deferred annuity, your investment grows tax-deferred until you start taking regular withdrawals in retirement, so the payout is usually higher than you’d receive by making the same investment in an immediate annuity.
+There are several types of deferred annuities including:

 • Fixed annuities offer a guaranteed interest rate with no market volatility – you know in advance how much your money will earn over time.

-• Fixed index annuities can be considered a “hybrid” of fixed and variable annuities.
-They offer a guaranteed minimal return (like fixed annuities) but are also tied to a stock market index, giving them the potential for added growth.
-The drawback?
-Index products typically have a cap that limits your returns, so in a year in which the market does especially well, you may only see a portion of the gains.
+• Fixed index annuities offer a guaranteed minimum return (like fixed annuities) but are also tied to the performance of a stock market index, giving them the potential for added growth.

 • Other types of annuities, such as Variable Annuities or Registered Index-Linked Annuities, may also be available and can be discussed with your financial professional.